-A tab stop is a term used to describe the location the cursor stops after the Tab key is pressed.
-Tab stops are used in word processors to enable users to align text by pressing Tab.
-Below is a picture of the ruler in Microsoft Word, with each of the left tab stops marked as a bold "L" symbol.
-If these were right tab stops, the "L" would be backwards.
+A tab stop is the location where the cursor stops after the Tab key is pressed.
+Tab stops are used in word processors to allow users to align text.
+Below is a picture of the ruler in Microsoft Word; each left tab stop is denoted by a bold "L" symbol.
+If these were right tab stops, the "L" would be backward.
 In Microsoft Word, the tab selector, also called the tab indicator, is a button to the left of the ruler that provides tab marker options.

 Types of tab stops

-Below are explanations of each of the five different tab stops.
+Below are explanations for each type of tab stop.

 - Left - Text is extended to the right of the tab.